tunjan/tunjan.github.io/src/moldova.md

 Every morning I was compelled to enjoy nature, and so took my legs and thoughts to the forest.
 How best to spare the best hours of the day?
 Nay, the best of existence itself.
 Being in bed was a waste of time to me when I could be listening and observing how spiders and birds went by their usual affairs, which I dare say to be much more interesting than of us humans.
-The wild take only the present and enkoy it to its fullest, while us humans spend most of our present tither and hither, fearing the future, loathing the past.
+The wild take only the present and enjoy it to its fullest, while us humans spend most of our present tither and hither, fearing the future, loathing the past.
 It is said that we, _homo sapiens_ are above all species, due to our ability of reason.
 Though I have met a few who developed it enough to be above spiders.
 That is why it is called ability, because you are _able to_ not because you are born with it.